fhiso/tsc-governance/by-laws-exec.md

 appoint and/or remove additional members to the MSC in order to ensure sufficient expertise or representation from FHISO's Membership Regions.
 These are known as MSC Special Members.
-The Membership Standing Committee reports to the FHISO Executive Committee, of which its officers are also members.
+The Membership Standing Committee reports to the Board.

 #### 10.3.1 Membership Standing Committee Coordinator

 a.
 Chair meetings of the Membership Standing Committee;
 b.
-Oversee and report regularly to the Executive Committee and Board
+Oversee and report regularly to the Board about all Membership
-    about all Membership Projects and Membership Project Team activities.
+    Projects and Membership Project Team activities.
 As directed by the Chair, report about such activities to the membership
 c.
 Administer the Membership Standing Committee Charter, and its
     Operations and Policy Manual
 d.
 Assist the Technical Standing Committee Coordinator in selecting